didih02/pca-dino/README.md

 ```
 python3 pca_dino.py --dataset caltech101 --load_features output/ --act_pca True --n_component 20 --svd_solver randomized
 ```

 #### Instructions
+1. --dataset caltech101: Set your dataset folder within the images/ directory and name the dataset accordingly, for example, caltech101.
+2. --load_features output: Specify the directory where your Dino-ViT extracted features are saved.
-1. Extract Features: Before using this program, ensure that you have extracted features using Dino-ViT and saved them in the correct folder.
+3. Extract Features: Before using this program, ensure that you have extracted features using Dino-ViT and saved them in the correct folder.
-2. Using PCA: If using PCA, you can adjust the n_component and svd_solver parameters as needed.
+4. Using PCA: If using PCA, you can adjust the n_component and svd_solver parameters as needed.
-3. Results: The classification results will be saved in the classify_dino folder and the classify_pca_dino folder, which are automatically created when you run the code.
+5. Results: The classification results will be saved in the classify_dino folder and the classify_pca_dino folder, which are automatically created when you run the code.

 By following these instructions, you can effectively utilize the PCA-Dino Classifier for your dataset.

 ## Source Dino-ViT:
 1. https://github.com/facebookresearch/dino
 2. https://github.com/ShirAmir/dino-vit-features